 Curiosity and imagination - inquisitiveness and the drive to ask questions to frame problems and the imagination to develop effective and efficient solutions.

 With the completion of our STEM high school in 2016, we have implemented 21st century competencies described above, through an integrated, project based learning framework, that weaves academics and habits of success.
 Over the course of six years at our school, students will have developed an acceptable level of these proficiencies, to continue their education at a college or university level.
 Our project based framework leverages technology, allowing students to learn and understand recent and relevant problems, and to develop their own solutions.
 Our A level students engage in research writing and participate in real world project as part of their experiential learning.

 We follow a student centered philosophy and practice differentiated instruction and individualized learning.
-All our students receive interventions or enrichments based on their learning style, learning rate, and their readiness to learn the curricular content.
+All our students receive intervention or enrichment based on their learning style, learning rate, and their readiness to learn the curricular content.
 We use technology, such as a learning outcomes management platform, to measure and manage learning outcomes, and provide feedback to students on a continuous basis.
 Students are encouraged to become self directed learners and participate in social learning groups.
 Fast learners often work with slower and younger learners, to minimize the learning gaps that naturally arise from a diverse set of learners with different backgrounds.